imanghafoori1/laravel-terminator/README.md

 ### What this package is good for ?

-Short answer : **This package helps you refactor your controller code**
+Short answer : **This package helps you clean up your controller code in a way that you have never seen before**

 ![terminator-movie-terminator-5-genisys- 0 0-1200x800](https://user-images.githubusercontent.com/6961695/41775502-5406df86-7639-11e8-9211-3b618e0e4600.jpg)